 - We have set up the platform to enable us to set up specific URLs for each organisation so that we can understand engagement and drop-offs via Google Analytics.

-- Meet Akira will be launched as an Implementation Pilot in September with several aged care services participating.
-Through the pilot, we will be collecting feedback to understand the impact this has on personal care assistants' understanding of spiritual care and if they would recommend it with others as a useful tool; as well as gaining insight about how implementation can be supported.
+- Meet Akira was launched as an Implementation Pilot in September 2020 with several aged care services participating.
+Throughout the pilot, we collected feedback to understand the impact this had on personal care assistants' understanding of spiritual care and if they would recommend it with others as a useful tool; as well as gained insight about how implementation can be supported.

-- Following the pilot, Meet Akira will be made accessible to aged care organisations and their staff across the country later this year on a subscription basis to support their learning.
+- Following the pilot, Meet Akira was launched for use by aged care organisations and their staff across the country on a subscription basis to support their learning.

 - You can find out more about Meet Akira and how to access it on Meaningful Ageing Australia’s website.